 I’ve heard it takes 6 weeks from application to payment – so how am I supposed to pay my rent when I’m switched to Universal Credit?

 Our experience of Universal Credit so far has shown that the most difficult thing about moving to the new benefit is this delay in receiving payments.
 On average it takes around 5 weeks but it has been known to take longer, even 7 or 8 weeks in some cases.
 This is why it’s absolutely critical to prepare.

 If you are in work then you will need to set aside extra money from your salary to cover the shortfall.
 If you can’t do that you need to ask your work coach at the job centre about getting an advance payment.

 We are also encouraging all customers to get their accounts in credit prior to applying for and receiving Universal Credit.
-You can talk to our income management team on 01332 614 900 about a payment plan in order to do this.
+You can talk to our income management team on 01332 614 900 (income enquiries only) about a payment plan in order to do this.

 If you won’t have enough money to live on or pay your rent while you wait for your first payment, you can also request an advance payment from your work coach.
 This is essentially a loan that you’ll be required to pay back out of your Universal Credit entitlement.

 My housing benefit is paid directly to Derwent Living at the moment.
 How do I pay my rent to you when I get my Universal Credit payment?

 Once you move to Universal Credit, you will have to pay your rent yourself.
 The best way to do this is to set up a Direct Debit, to start on the date you will be receiving your payments.

 This means the money will come directly to us each month and you won’t have to worry about remembering to pay us.

 If you are not sure how much rent you should be paying, your rent officer can help.
 If you have arrears an additional payment will be needed, but this can also be worked out with your rent officer.